joshmerritt/WebsiteAnimation/README.md

     X Add doubleclick to allow for opening of item
     X Add configuration object
     X Refactor Reset logic
+    X Test side wall permibility
-    _ Add a mimic'd version of the website as the first ball _ Styling with CSS
+    X Add a mimic'd version of the website as the first ball X Add title
-    _ Implement detail page opening
+    X Add footer with contact links
+    _ Styling with CSS
+    _ Add invisible box around contact link to have balls bounce off _ Add thin border to balls, only have thick border for 'Portfolio Website' ball _ Implement detail page opening
     _ Improve descriptions to include: role/contribution, technology used (languages, hardward, aka tech stack) _ Need to fix arrow rotation
     _ Implement round png images for balls to remove thick border effect _ Create new site named: joshalytics.com, numbersaurusrex.com, joshuapaulmerritt.com, modernmetricmonk.com, dataproblemsolving.com

-    _ Test side wall permibility
+    _ Reorg codebase and complete documentation
-    _ Build display page to appear like the imageball is simply expanded to allow for full view of the page _ Add double click ability to menu, display applicable subset of balls _ Prompt that double clicking is okay
+    _ Add some visual of the stats for number of shots and number made, % of projects opened _ Build display page to appear like the imageball is simply expanded to allow for full view of the page _ Add double click ability to menu, display applicable subset of balls _ Prompt that double clicking is okay